Featured

 The most popular season of year to day hike through the Enchantments is in July and August.
 That means you’ll have daylight by around 5:00 a.m. and the sunset will linger until almost 9:00 p.m.
 That gives you enough daylight for the typical time it takes to day hike the Enchantments.

 If you’re using one of the local hiker shuttle services, your start time may be restricted by their schedules.
-If you’re having a local friend drop you off at the trailhead, be sure they’re a reliable early riser!

 Is it time to start your own trail running blog?
 Start with this domain.